yao8839836/ogb_report/StarGraph_Text/README.md

 ## Running
 1. Install the requirements from the `requirements.txt`
+2.
-2. Prepare the file storing the subgraphs as follows:
+3. Prepare the file storing the subgraphs as follows:
 &emsp;&emsp; a.
 Download the file of anchors using the `download.sh` script, provided by [NodePiece](https://github.com/migalkin/NodePiece/blob/main/ogb/download.sh)

 &emsp;&emsp; b.
-Generate the file of neighbors by running `python create_nborfile.py` &emsp;&emsp; d.
-Unzip dataset/ogbl_wikikg2/mapping/nodeidx2entityid_des.txt.zip &emsp;&emsp; c.
+Generate the file of neighbors by running `python create_nborfile.py`

+&emsp;&emsp; c.
+Unzip dataset/ogbl_wikikg2/mapping/nodeidx2entityid_des.txt.zip

+&emsp;&emsp; d.
 Generate the entity text embeddings by running `python sent_emb.py`

 3. Run the `run_ogb.sh` script to reproduce the results of **StarGraph + TripleRE + Text** reported above

 ## Citation